 Viewing Reports

 The report viewer displays generated reports with all elements rendered exactly as they appeared when the report was created.
-This guide covers how to navigate, read, and interpret generated reports.
+This guide covers how to navigate, read, interpret, and export generated reports.

 Opening a Report